Originally posted November 16, 2018. Updated February 17, 2022.

 - Step 7 - Repeat with second half of flour mixture, followed by remaining milk and sweet potatoes.

-- Step 8 - Pour into greased and floured bundt pan.
+- Step 8 - Pour into greased and floured bundt pan and bake!

 What is a Pound Cake?